RogueRope/SurvivalGuide/to-be-decided/performances.md

 # Performances

-## description: 'Friday : we'll have an open stage.'

 Maybe we can do some performances on Friday, doesn't have to be rope.
 Maybe you do spoken word, or can give a dance demo, maybe you can pull a bunny out of your hat instead of suspending it to the ceiling?